yzziizzy/gpuedit/DEVELOPMENT.md

 * Caps modification of words in selection
 * Expand or collapse multiline fn arg list
 * Comment autocomplete
+* Remap selected key codes, only for editor

 == BUGS ==
 * Selection pivot is not consistent
 * Mouse scroll on files with fewer lines than the screen
 * Scrollbar follows cursor, not screen
+* Cut/Copy should do nothing without an active selection
+* Should not be able to delete the last line
+* Fix cursor position after undo

 == Low Priority ==
 * Optimize all buffer operations for minimal line renumbering